Described below are more detailed instructions on what you need to do, and when, concerning Fall OCI:

 you fix the problem.

 12) Show up for your interviews!
 Phase One interviews begin on August 12.
 Most of the interviews will last 20 minutes, although a few employers choose to conduct 30 minute or 45 minute interviews.
 Keep in mind that you will need to be flexible, because many interviewers fall behind schedule almost immediately.
 Therefore, your 10:00 a.m. interview may not even START until 10:15 or 10:20.
-For that reason, when you are signing yourself up for interviews, it is important to try to leave at least 40 minutes between the end of one interview and the beginning of the next.
+For that reason, when you are signing yourself up for interviews, it is important to try to leave at least 20 minutes between the end of one interview and the beginning of the next.
 Many of you will have the opportunity to interview several times per day, particularly during Phases One and Two.
+If you see an impending conflict as employers run late, talk to an OCPD staff member immediately.

 Fall OCI interviews are conducted in several locations.
 All Phase One interviews will be conducted in interview rooms on the 3rd floor of Grainger Hall (which is across University Avenue from the Law School).
 Phases Two and Three interviews will be conducted at the Law School, using the interview rooms in OCPD as well as various vacant faculty offices and conference rooms throughout the Law School and the Law Library.
 We frequently are unable to assign particular employers to specific interview rooms until the day of the interview, so you will need to check Symplicity or at the OCPD front desk on the morning of your interview to determine the location of your interview.